flame-engine/flame/doc/platforms.md

 Support on web, even on the Flame side is still experimental, and some methods may not work, for example `Flame.util.setOrientation` or `Flame.util.fullScreen` don't work on web, they can be called, but nothing will happen.

-Another example, pre caching audio using `Flame.audio` also don't work due to Audioplayers not supporting it on web.
-This can ben workarounded by using the `http` package, and requesting a get to the audiofile, that will make the browser cache the file prodcing the same effect seem on mobile.
+Another example: pre caching audio using `flame_audio` package also don't work due to Audioplayers not supporting it on web.
+This can be worked around by using the `http` package, and requesting a get to the audio file, that will make the browser cache the file producing the same effect seem on mobile.